 In Buenos Aires, people drink mate every day.
 They drink it by themselves, in their homes, at work, on the bus.
 They drink it with friends at the park playing cards.
-They drink it in winter as a hot drink, carrying a thermos of hot water to constantly refill the cup and in summer as a cold drink made with iced water or with fruit juice.
+They drink it hot in winter, carrying a thermos of hot water to constantly refill the cup, and they drink it cold in summer, pouring iced water or fruit juice over the leaves.
 The latter is also called tereré.

 There is an entire mate culture.
 If a person offers you their mate, it is a sign of inclusion; they want you to feel a part of their circle.
 I say yes every time it’s offered, even at first when I wasn’t sure that I liked the taste.
 I saw it as an opportunity to learn more about Argentine culture.
 Eventually, I learned to like it and now I often drink mate in place of my morning coffee.
-Saying yes hasn’t hurt my reputation either and each time has been an opportunity to give a good impression of an estadounidense.
+Saying yes hasn’t hurt my reputation either; each time mate is offered there is a new opportunity for an estadounidense to make a good impression.

 Yerba mate is a plant, Ilex paraguariensis, that grows wild in the subtropical jungles of Argentina, Brazil, Paraguay, Bolivia, and Uruguay.
-It was originally used as a drink by the native Guarani and later adopted by European settlers who then looked for ways to cultivate the shrub in an agricultural setting.
+It was originally used as a drink by the native Guarani and was later adopted by European settlers who then looked for ways to cultivate the shrub in an agricultural setting.
 It was (and is) popular for giving energy, mainly because it contains a stimulant that is closely related to caffeine.
 Here’s more about the caffeine vs. mateine debate.
-Many believe that drinking mate promotes a healthy lifestyle.
-To read the health pros and cons of this herb, please check out this Wikipedia article.
+Many people believe that drinking mate promotes a healthy lifestyle.
+To read the health pros and cons of this herb and to further understand the chemical composition, please check out this Wikipedia article.

-What has become abundantly clear, especially after I saw the severe divide between the subtropical reserve we visited last year and the local yerba mate plantations, is the need to support more sustainable production.
+What has become abundantly clear, especially after I saw the severe divide between the subtropical reserve we visited last year and the local plantations, is the need to support more sustainable production.
 Although it is rare, it is possible to grow yerba mate in the shade of the jungle.
-Growth of plants is slower and yields are less but the rewards more than make up for the difference.
-Flavor is superior from mono-cropped plants and the habitat that remains makes for a more diverse eco-system that not only allows for more plants, animals, and birds, it prevents valuable soil from running off into the rivers.
+The growth of plants in shade is slower and yields are less but the rewards more than make up the difference.
+Flavor is superior from mono-cropped plants and the habitat that remains makes for a more diverse ecosystem that not only allows for more plants, animals, and birds, it prevents valuable soil from running off into the rivers.
 After the jungle is cut down to make room for a plantation, the jungle floor is literally washed away by poor farming practices.
 Investment in sustainable farming is essential to saving the subtropical forests of South America.
 We best support those practices by making purchases from environmentally responsible companies.
 More on that below.

 For a real mate, you need to start with a cup to hold the yerba and the water.
-I have heard it referred to as a porongo which means gourd or calabash.
+The cup is rarely referred to as a porongo which means gourd or calabash.
 Most mates are made from them.
 You can also find them made of wood and, more recently, ceramic.
 But enthusiasts who really want to experience drinking mate should try it from a gourd.
-No matter what the composition, however, argentinos drink mate from a mate.
+However, no matter the composition to an Argentino mate is a mate.
 A little confusing when you’re new to the terminology but it always makes perfect sense in conversation.

 You can buy a selection of mates from just about any artisan’s market in Argentina.
 You will find gourds that have been dyed, carved with patterns, wrapped in leather, adorned with silver, or any combination of the above.
 We have even found gourds wrapped in Fimo Ceramic.